A Practitioner's Guide to Multi-turn Agentic Reinforcement Learning: Policy

-\paragraph{Multi-turn PPO Formulation.} For optimization algorithms with advantage estimation, such as Proximal Policy Optimization (PPO)~\citep{ppo}, we adopt token-level credit assignment.
+\paragraph{Setup.} TextWorld provides gold solutions for each procedurally generated game, which we use as demonstration data for SFT, representing human multi-turn trajectories.
+The SFT data follows a turn-based chat format, the default template used in most instruction-following scenarios.
+We generate SFT data with different random seeds than RL data to prevent leakage.
+We train Qwen-1.5B, Qwen-7B, and Qwen-8B models using PPO, GRPO, \rebuttal{Reinforce++,} and RLOO with consistent hyperparameters across experiments.
+Full task specifications and training details appear in Appendices~\ref{subapp:tasks_policy} and \ref{subapp:training_policy}. \paragraph{Multi-turn PPO Formulation.} For optimization algorithms with advantage estimation, such as Proximal Policy Optimization (PPO)~\citep{ppo}, we adopt token-level credit assignment.
 We compute token-level values and apply to TD error as $\delta_t^i = r_t^i + \gamma V(h_t^{i+1}) - V(h_t^i)$ where $h_t^i$ is the history up to and including token $a_t^i$.
 Then we estimate the advantage for each token using GAE: $\hat{A}_t^i = \sum_{l=0}^{L-i} (\gamma \lambda)^l \delta_{t}^{i+l}$, where $L$ is the horizon (number of tokens until episode ends).
 Even though only \texttt{<eos>} tokens receive rewards, all preceding tokens get non-zero advantages through value bootstrapping.
 Therefore, the Clipped Surrogate Objective for all tokens in the trajectory can be written as:

 where the probability ratio for each token is: $r_t^i(\theta) = \dfrac{\pi_{\theta}(a_t^i|h_t, a_t^{< i})}{\pi_{\theta_{old}}(a_t^i|h_t, a_t^{< i})}$.